 The key to getting your Jerk Whole Roast Chicken to be super moist + flavorful throughout is to brine the bird ahead of time (if you're into doing this process) once it's clean and rinsed.

 For this particular recipe, I didn't brine my chicken, BUT I did season and marinate my chicken for 2 days, which is another way to get all of those flavors full infused.
-Then, you'll remove it from the fridge, let it sit at room temperature for 30 minutes or so, and then begin rubbing the butter, maple syrup, and jerk marinade atop/inside the chicken and end it by stuffing the inside with the fresh herbs and chopped onions.
+Then, you'll remove it from the fridge, let it sit at room temperature for 30 minutes or so, and then begin rubbing the softened butter and jerk seasoning atop/inside the chicken and end it by stuffing the inside with the fresh herbs and chopped veggies.

-You can totally make the chicken with the potatoes and carrots or choose to omit everything and just cook the chicken alone.
+You can totally make this chicken with veggies like potatoes, sweet potatoes, butternut squash, and carrots or choose to omit everything and just cook the chicken alone.
 Let the oven do it's magic + wallah!

-Here’s what you need to prepare this Jerk Whole Roast Chicken today:
+Here’s what you need to prepare this Jamaican Spatchcock Jerk Whole Roast Chicken today:

 If you’re looking for more detailed information, I’ve got my own Jamaican Jerk Dry Rub and Jerk Marinade recipes ready for you to dive into.
 The marinade features classic Jamaican flavors, including pimento seeds and the fiery kick of Scotch bonnet peppers.
 Simply toss everything into a high-powered blender and blend on high until smooth and well combined.
 As for the dry rub, it’s all about gathering your ingredients and mixing them together—voilà, you’re all set!

-You can serve this centerpiece-worthy Jerk Whole Roast Chicken as a holiday entree with your favorite seasonal sides.
+You can serve this centerpiece-worthy Jamaican Spatchcock Jerk Whole Roast Chicken as a holiday entree with your favorite seasonal sides.
 I'll be serving this whole chicken with family favorites like:

 Making traditional jerk doesn't have to be left to only chicken.
 In Jamaica, it's also used for other types of meat and the possibility of switching things up with another meat or alternative is also a good idea: